 Each inspection may include a complete records review.
 Policy (PN072) lists all the records that must be available and current.
+This would include training for recognition of hazardous waste and procedures for notification of the Division when hazardous waste is found.
 Violation of this item has potential for harm to human health and the environment and must be cited on the inspection form.
-A V1 violation can be cited if records are not in accordance to rules or specific permit.
-If records cannot be produced in a timely manner, a V2 should be cited.
+A V1 violation may be cited if records are not in accordance to rules or specific permit.
+If records cannot be produced, a V2 may be cited.